What is Technical SEO and Is It Important?

 We’ve already mentioned PageSpeed Insights, but this is still one of the best technical SEO tools available for free.
 The data comes straight from Google, and you’ll receive line-by-line diagnostic data with clearly described issues and recommendations for improvement.

 SEO Spider is one of the best web crawlers available, especially for large websites over 500 pages.
 A single crawl from the SEO Spider gathers millions of data points from across your website, streamlining the diagnostic process for technical issues and shortening your path to effective technical SEO.

-Technical SEO is still an important aspect of your overall digital marketing performance in 2021.
+Technical SEO is still an important aspect of your overall digital marketing performance.
 Effective technical SEO maximizes your ranking potential on the SERPs and opens the door for loads of relevant, high-quality traffic to your website.
 In need of assistance addressing technical SEO issues?
 Book an intro call with our SaaS SEO agency to see how we can help.